-\ To start the MobiLink synchronization server:
+To start the MobiLink synchronization server

-1 From the command prompt type:
+1. From the command prompt type:

 '''

-dbmlsrv8 -c "dsn=test_consol" -o mlserver.mls -v+ - dl -zu+
+dbmlsrv9 -c "dsn=test_consol" -o mlserver.mls -v+ -dl -zu+

 '''

-For a detailed explanation of the meaning of the options, see "dbmlsrv8 options" on page 383 of the book MobiLink Synchronization User's Guide.
+For a detailed explanation of the meaning of the options, see "MobiLink Synchronization Server Options" [MobiLink Synchronization Reference, page 3].

-Once you have executed the MobiLink synchronization server command, the output below is displayed.
+Once you have executed the MobiLink synchronization server command, the output below appears.

-You can check to see that this screen is displayed to ensure you are ready to proceed to the next lesson in the tutorial.
+You can check to see that this screen appears to ensure you are ready to proceed to the next lesson in the tutorial.